North Carolina Electricity Price Knowledge

 Directional historical signal, not a forecast.

-North Carolina appears stable based on recent electricity price changes.
+North Carolina shows an accelerating electricity price trend based on recent historical changes.

 Where this state sits